pippim/pippim.github.io/programs/iothings.md

 Main () {

-    echo "$0: Initialization.
+    echo "$0: tvpowered Initialization.
 Ensuring TV is powered on before starting."
     TenMinuteSpam
     echo "$0: Fully activated.
-Waiting for TV to powered off and then $SCTL." echo "$0: LastVolume: $LastVolume"
+Waiting for TV to power off and then will $SCTL." echo "$0: LastVolume: $LastVolume"

     Cnt=0